-E. 1.
-Implementation
+1. Implementation

-Effective January 1, 2018, the City and the IBEW Local 18 agree to implement Universal Leave for all IBEW Local 18 members.
-Existing IBEW Local 18 members as of December 16, 2017 have a one-time opportunity to opt out of Universal Leave.
-If a member chooses to opt out of Universal Leave, Article III.E shall not apply and he/she shall continue to be subject to Article III.A through D. For existing IBEW Local 18 members who do not opt out of Universal Leave, all sick leave, vacation, and floating holiday time will stop accruing as separate leave balances and they will begin accruing Universal Leave at the rates shown in Section E.3 below, effective January 1, 2018.
-All new members to IBEW Local 18 as of January 1, 2018 or later will be subject to Article III.E.
+Effective January 1, 2018, the City and the IBEW Local 18 agreed to implement Universal Leave for all IBEW Local 18 members.
+Existing IBEW Local 18 members as of December 16, 2017, had a one-time opportunity to opt out of Universal Leave.
+If a member chose to opt out of Universal Leave, Article III.E shall not apply, and he/she shall continue to be subject to Article III.A through D. For IBEW Local 18 members who did not opt out of Universal Leave, all sick leave, vacation, and floating holiday stopped accruing as separate leave balances and began accruing Universal Leave at the rates shown in Section E.3 below, effective January 1, 2018.
+All new members to IBEW Local 18 as of January 1, 2018, or later are subject to Article III.E.

-E. 2.
-One Time Conversion
+2. One Time Conversion

 All current leave time on the books shall remain under current cash-out policies unless converted to Universal Leave under this section.
-IBEW Local 18 members who do not opt out will have a one-time opportunity to convert up to 1040 hours of existing sick (at 50% value), vacation and/or in-lieu at full value to Universal Leave between the period of January 1, 2018 through March 1, 2018.
+IBEW Local 18 members who do not opt out will have a one-time opportunity to convert up to 1040 hours of existing sick (at 50% value), vacation and/or in-lieu at full value to Universal Leave between the period of January 1, 2018, through March 1, 2018.

-E. 3.
-Biweekly Accrual Rate
+3. Biweekly Accrual Rate

-For those receiving a differential pursuant to Exhibit C, Section 3 of the IBEW Local 18 MOU (Power Plant Operator Trainee, Power Plant Operator, Power Plant Shift Supervisor, Senior Control Operator, Power System Operator I, and Power System Operator II), Universal Leave hours will accrue per pay period at the following rate:
+For those receiving a differential pursuant to Exhibit C, Section 3 of the IBEW Local 18 MOU (Power Plant Operator Trainee, Power Plant Operator, Power Plant Shift Supervisor, Senior Control Operator, Power System Operator Trainee, and Power System Operator), Universal Leave hours will accrue per pay period at the following rate: